heatherisis/Samsung-Tidy-Data/1OrganizingData.md

-####This OrganizingData markdown file is intended to be the first in a series of four manuscripts describing the process for data cleanup.
+####This 1OrganizingData markdown file is intended to be the first in a series of four manuscripts describing the process for data cleanup.

-* 1. OrganizingData
+* 1. 1OrganizingData
-* 2. CompilingData
+* 2. 2CompilingData
-* 3. TrimmingData
+* 3. 3TrimmingData
-* 4. ReshapingData
+* 4. 4ReshapingData

 ####We assume that the zip file from the following URL has been downloaded and extracted to a local directory.
 Downloads project file and set downloaded "UCI HAR Dataset" file as working directory